numoonchld/rust-essentials/README.md

     - it does not work with "truthy/falsy" type checks

 - `loop` can pass a value when it exits out of the loop

+## ownership

+- scope contributes to when a variable is in memory and when it goes away from memory

+### shadowing
+- variables are immutable,
+- but new variables with same name can be initialized
+    - new variable will mask the old variable with the same name as long as both are in the same scope
+    - it does not replace the exist variable, it only masks it in the order and scope
+- this is *not the same* as changing the value of a mutable variable, this is simply shadowing/masking
+- cna lead to weird bugs in program

+### stack and heap memory
+- in rust, program memory is divided into stack and heap

+#### stack memory
+- values stored in sequential order
+- added and removed in LIFO (last in, first out)
+- like a stack of boxes piling up
+- stack automatically grows and shrinks as the program executes

+- push and pop data quickly
+- access data quickly
+- small, known fixed data size only allowed
+    - various sizes allowed, but should be fixed through run time execution and known at compile time

+#### heap memory

+- storing boxes of data in a giant warehouse
+- allocates memory for data in heap
+    - location of memory is given with pointer
+    - pointers have fixed size, so can be stored on the stack

+- since we have to follow a pointer, accessing heap data is slower than the stack
+- adding is slower also, becuse we have to search for a suitable section of memory to store data

+- we can dynamically resize data unlike on the stack
+- heap memory space is larger compared to the stack

+### string data type